 Is a licensed pharmacist required to be on-site at dispensaries?

 Yes.
-A licensed pharmacist must be present at a cannabis dispensing facility at all times during operating hours once cannabis products are present on-site.
-This requirement is a carryover from the state’s medical pharmaceutical processor model .
+A licensed pharmacist must be present at a cannabis retail facility during all hours of operation once cannabis products are on the premises.
+This requirement ensures a high standard of consumer safety and product education, mirroring the state’s existing medical cannabis protocols.

 Can I deliver cannabis products directly to consumers in Virginia?